-The Scientia Education Experience (SEE) is designed to facilitate and guide improvements to the total learning experiences of students at UNSW in line with the educational aspects of the UNSW2025.
+The Scientia Education Experience (SEE) shapes the total learning experiences of UNSW students aligned with the educational aims of the UNSW2025.

-The SEE offers a combination of educational and experiential domains that capitalize on UNSW’s unique strengths in curriculum design and delivery.
+- The SEE offers a combination of educational and experiential domains that capitalize on UNSW’s unique strengths in curriculum design, delivery and evaluation.

-The SEE will be useful throughout program and course approval and review processes and in teaching and assessment across all coursework programs.
+- The SEE is critical to program and course approval and review processes, as well as in teaching and assessment across all coursework programs.